JenyRu/data1700_oblig1_jru/README.md

 to an array and displayed under "Current Tickets".
 This will simultaneously reset the input field.
 Lastly the "Delete Current Tickets"-button will empty the array when clicked.
+Side note: Today 14/02/2024 I made my own repository and therefore there's a lack of commits.
+The assignment is as good as complete, just tinkering a bit.